RuslanSerdiuk/DevOps_Tasks_and_solutions/CICD/Jenkins-Setup-configure/README.md

-# Jenkins - Setup and Configure
+# Jenkins - Setup and Configure :hammer_and_wrench:

 ### _TASK:_
-1. requirement: add versioning for images
-2. create image (create script for run lambdas simple)
-3. push to ecr
+1. Create Key Pair
+2. Create Security Group
+3. Launching a Master and Worker nodes for Jenkins
-4. notifications
+4. Install Jenkins
+5. Configure Jenkins
+6. Connect ec2-agent (Worker Node) to the Jenkins Server

 #### _Prerequisites:_
 1. An AWS account.
 If you don’t have one, you can register [here](https://portal.aws.amazon.com/billing/signup#/start).